0xPARC/pod2-docs/book/src/customexample.md

-# Ethdos custom predicate, using binary AND and OR: example of a direct definition and a recursive batch
+# Ethdos custom predicate, using binary AND and OR: example of a direct definition and a recursive group

 ## Direct definition
+(DEPRECATED: All predicates must be defined as part of a group.)
 ```
 eth_friend(src_or, src_key, dst_or, dst_key) = and<
     // there is an attestation pod that's a SIGNATURE POD